syneart/LaTeXTools-pdf-with-Mac-Preview/README.md

 # LatexTools-pdf-with-Mac-Preview

-show LatexTools pdf with Mac Preview App
+show LatexTools pdf with Mac Preview App, so you don't need install skim

 only use in OS X (Mac OS)